taherhasan2001/Scraping_Ritaj/README.md

 # Extracting_data

-for more accuricy and if you need to use "remove full sections " YOU SHOULD LOGIN TO RITAJ BEFORE USE
+for more accuracy and if you need to use "remove full sections " YOU SHOULD LOGIN TO RITAJ BEFORE USE